-Throughout the province of New Brunswick are numerous types of drug and alcohol rehabilitation programs, detox, centers, twelve-step meetings, and other behavioral health services.
+Throughout the province of New Brunswick are numerous types of drug and alcohol rehab, detox centers, twelve-step meetings, and other behavioral health services.
 Recently within the province, new drugs have been discovered on the street, especially within Moncton; and this includes a mix of cocaine and Fentanyl.
-Fentanyl is a very dangerous opiate, and has been responsible for hundreds of deaths throughout the country.
-Throughout most of the smaller communities within New Brunswick, residents face the addiction problems and crime that come with it.
+Fentanyl is a very dangerous opiate.
+Throughout most of the smaller communities within New Brunswick, residents face the addiction problems and crimes that come with it.

 New Brunswick Information and Situation